oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 - Choose CD3-CIS-template from [CD3 Excel templates](https://github.com/oracle-devrel/cd3-automation-toolkit/blob/main/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md#excel-sheet-templates).

-> Note: Any template other than *CIS Management services* template can be used to provision these services.
+> Note: Any template other than *CD3-CIS-ManagementServices-template* can be used to provision these services.

 - Refer to the blue section in each worksheet to fill the resource details in proper formats.
 Not all fields are mandatory.